ducphan122/spring-food-ordering-system/Readme.md

 ## Implementation

+- use ObjectMapper for Json serialization of domain events.
+With spring-boot-starter-json, a default ObjectMapper is created and it is used for serialization/deserialization, we can however add custom configuration, properties to it (Ex: add FAIL_ON_UNKNOWN_PROPERTIES to false will prevent failing when it encounters unknown JSON properties during serialization)
 ### Order Service
 - the 3 events: OrderCreatedEvent, OrderPaidEvent, OrderApprovedEvent are persisted to the database tables but are segregated into two tables to keep unrelated events separate, one for payment servce and one for restaurant service.
 - OrderPaymentOutboxMessage and OrderApprovalOutboxMessage are the outbox tables for payment and restaurant service respectively.